The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Why It’s Worth It:

 For under S$30, enjoy unlimited meats (pork, chicken, and beef options), fresh vegetables, noodles, and a DIY sauce bar.
+They frequently run student and senior discounts too.

 Best for: Budget-conscious diners who love hotpot.

 For under S$30, enjoy unlimited meats (pork, chicken, and beef options), fresh vegetables, noodles, and a DIY sauce bar.
+They frequently run student and senior discounts too.

 Best for: Budget-conscious diners who love hotpot.